akash2101h/DecodeLabs-Internship/decodelabs-project1/README.md

 ---

 ## API Routes
-GET /products — returns all products
+GET /products - returns all products,
-GET /products/{id} — returns a single product by ID POST /products — creates a new product
+GET /products/{id} - returns a single product by ID, POST /products - creates a new product

 ## What I learned
 Before this project I had no idea what a REST API was.
 I learned that GET is used to fetch data and POST is used to create new data.
 I also learned that every response should return a proper status code like 200 for success and 404 when something is not found.
 The concept of stateless server was new to me it means the server doesn't remember anything between requests.